CMSgov/beneficiary-fhir-data/apps/bfd-server/dev/api-changelog.md

 ## BFD-1916: Map FI Claim Action Code in V2

-FI Claim Action Code data existed in our code but was not mapped for V2.
-This data is now available in the extensions for SNF and Inpatient claims:
+FI Claim Action Code data has been mapped for V2.
+This data is now available in the extensions for SNF and Inpatient claims.
+Note the mapping was completed for V2 only; not mapped in V1.

+FI Claim Action Code Example:
 ```json
   "resource" : {
     "resourceType" : "ExplanationOfBenefit",